teachingaway/teachingaway.github.io/_posts/2014-11-24-convertible-debt-vs-equity.md

 # Convertible Debt Basics

 [How Convertible Debt Works](http://www.feld.com/archives/2011/10/how-convertible-debt-works.html). [*Brad Feld*](https://twitter.com/bfeld), 2011.
 Foundry Group partners Brad Feld and Jason Mendelson discuss the details of convertible debt deals, including the [discount](http://www.askthevc.com/archives/2011/09/convertible-debt-%E2%80%93-the-discount.html), [valuation caps](http://www.askthevc.com/archives/2011/09/convertible-debt-%E2%80%93-valuation-caps.html), and [conversion mechanics](http://www.askthevc.com/archives/2011/09/convertible-debt-%E2%80%93-conversion-mechanics.html).

+[Bridges or Seeds?
+A Primer on Your First Financing](http://siliconhillslawyer.com/2012/06/07/bridge-seed-financing-primer/).
+[Jose Ancer](https://twitter.com/ancerj), 2012.
+Raising a round between $500k and $1M requires you to carefully balance the benefits of a convertible note versus an equity round.
+Lots of good guidance in this primer.

 [Thoughts on Convertible Notes.](http://www.k9ventures.com/blog/2011/03/22/thoughts-on-convertible-notes/) Manu Kumar (2011).
 Convertible debt is appropriate for bridge financing (when a priced equity round is imminent), but convertible debt may misalign incentives in seed financing.
 E.g., for an uncapped note, the founders will want